-number).
-For example, in HR end-users get compensation 35 EUR per day until the service is connected.
-In Norway, loss of service should not exceed one working day, while in CZ in case of the loss of service due to technical reasons the CP is obliged to rectify the failure and to adequately compensate for the failure by lowering the price to the consumer.
-In DE, the TP providing the service in case of a switching process can only ask for 50 % of the remuneration agreed upon in the contract beforehand in case of a delay or service disruption - note; this is not an automatic liability regardless of negligence or fault and furthermore, general civil law obligations and rights for compensation apply.
+As seen in Figure 9 below, rules regarding compensation for loss of service during switchover, apply in 14 MS68 (in PT, this only applies when the end-user also requests to port their number).
+For example in HR end-users receive compensation of 35 EUR per day until the service is connected.
+In NO loss of service should not exceed one working day, while in CZ in case of the loss of service due to technical reasons the CP is obliged to rectify the failure and to adequately compensate for the failure by lowering the price to the consumer.
+In DE, the TP providing the service in case of a switching process can only ask for 50 % of the remuneration agreed upon in the contract beforehand in the case of a delay or service disruption - note; this is not an automatic liability regardless of negligence or fault and furthermore, general civil law obligations and rights for compensation apply.